mindaffect/pymindaffectBCI/docs/source/Rpi_GPIO.rst

 		.. image:: images/ledpresconfig.PNG

-Here's how a one button LED presentation looks like (the LED button stays on for a while when it is selected by the user's brain response)
+Here's how a one button LED presentation looks like (the LED button stays ON for a while when it is selected by the user's brain response)

 	.. image:: images/LED_DEMO.gif